 As you fry, remember that you want the shells to be fried in a folded position.
 However, not so closed that you can’t get the filling inside.
 It’s an art.

-Then lay out an assortment of toppings and fillings: seasoned taco meat, shredded lettuce, shredded cheese, chopped tomatoes, salsa, and we like to use sour cream.
-If you put the sour cream into a small sandwich bag, you can make your own handy-dandy sour cream shooter.
-You can conserve on sour cream at the same time as make pretty designs.
+Then lay out an assortment of toppings and fillings: seasoned taco meat, shredded lettuce, shredded cheese, chopped tomatoes, salsa, and sour cream.

 Paso Mom Tacos are a huge hit at our house.
 They are fairly affordable since corn tortillas aren’t as expensive as conventional taco shells.
-They just take a little work.
-But, they taste amazingly good.
+They take a little work, but they taste amazingly good.

 Did I mention that part?

 Paso Mom Tacos with Home Fried Taco Shells

 Fried tortillas make the perfect vehicle for homemade tacos.
 You won’t stop at just one.